 - Visit the Kusatsu Ski Resort – If you visit Kusatsu in the winter, you can go skiing or snowboarding at the local ski resort.

-- Take a trip to the nearby town of Manza Onsen – This is a small hot spring town located just a short drive from Kusatsu.
+- Visit the nearby town of Manza Onsen – A small hot spring town located just a short drive from Kusatsu.
 You can visit the hot springs here or take a hike up to the nearby Mt.
 Shirane.

 Where To Stay In Kusatsu